anushkamantri/Image-Processing-and-Manipulation/README.md

-# LIME: Layered Image Manipulation and Enhancement
+# LIME: Layered Image Manipulation and Enhancement (Java)

 [Code available on request]
 This project forms the GUI of our image processor and enhancer.
 The model can be used to read